opengisch/QField-docs/documentation/how-to/tracking.en.md

 !![](../assets/images/tracking-stop.png)

-## Project Tracking Sessions Auto-Start Feature
+## Predefined Project Tracking Sessions

 The feature enables tracking sessions to automatically start upon project load, with the option for users to fill out a feature form unless the 'Hide Form on Add Feature' toggle is enabled for the project's layer, but the default attribute values are used.